JanisGeise/sparseSpatialSampling/README.md

 - further optimization of the code (wrt execution time) -> maybe with cython (depending on support and runtime) -> computation of cell faces still requires long time (although already in numba) -> more efficient algorithm?
 - write unit tests
-- perform tests on larger cases and datasets
+- perform tests on larger cases and datasets -> test current implementation of calculating `n_cells_per_iter`
 - complete documentation of code and repository
 - provide general interface for export routine -> not only for for OpenFoam, goal:
   -> only pass field for each time step into export function